 An electric hoyer lift has many advantages for both patient and caregiver.
 For the patient, it provides more independence, time out of bed, and makes living at home more comfortable and realistic.
-With the right hoyer lift slings, and the help of a caregiver, there is less need for many to move to an assisted living facility.
-A hoyer lift can also mean less risk of injury during transfers.
+With the right hoyer lift slings, and the help of a caregiver, there is less need for many patients to move to an assisted living facility.
+A good patient lift can also mean less risk of injury during transfers.

 However, for many caregivers new to using these devices, it can be intimidating.
 They wonder how to use a hoyer lift safely, where to buy an invacare hoyer lift, if a hoyer lift rental is an option, and how to choose the right sling.

 Don’t worry.
 Your most commonly asked questions are all things people before you have asked and figured out.
 The most important thing to remember is to be patient and follow each step along the way.
 Always make sure to take your time to be sure there are no straps hooked into the hoyer lift and that you’re checking in with the patient to be sure they’re doing okay.

 What You’ll Need To Get Set Up For Using a Hoyer Lift

 You will need to know how to use the hoyer lift safely.

 Before you use your new device on your patient, try using them in an independent person first.
 Of course when we deliver your new hoyer lift our certified technicians will review the operations of the lift and make sure you are comfortable using it and the sling.
 However, it may pay to practice a bit before putting your loved one in it.

 Ask a friend or family member who is relatively the same size as your first patient.
 This will give you some experience with someone who has a bit more freedom of movement, so if something goes wrong, they’ll be better able to support themselves while you get the hang of using the machine.

 Be patient and take using the device one step at a time.
 After a couple tries, using the hoyer lift will become more like routine.
 They are simple to operate once you get used to it.